SAS Audio LabsTM

 What about global negative feedback?
 Very very carefully.

 Ok, an example from above.
 Both a computer model, and/or a few mathematical calculations clearly demonstrate that global negative feedback, in an amplifier, reduces harmonic and IM distortion.
-What they do not directly tell you is the amplifier overall time constant delaying the signal from intput to output.
+What some do not directly tell you is the amplifier overall time constant delaying the signal from intput to output (frequency dependent).
 Some accept these incomplete and misleading models as "all in total".
 However, a simple oscilloscope measurement with, say, a 10khz signal (open loop amplifier bandwidth 70khz), and one will discover that global feedback is delayed by many microseconds (us), not nano-seconds (ns) or "instantaneous" as some claim.
 At least two major studies, one with three mainstream national medical organizations and universities, demonstrate the ear is sensitive to 2us and 5us changes.
-By definition, if not instantaneous, any delayed and altered information is again fed back at the amplifier again.
-Computer models and mathematical calculations are not fully complete.
+Computer models and mathematical calculations are not complete.
 (Watch out for the fireworks, reactions of all sorts by global feedback proponents.)Page 2

 Each page is designed to help educate the consumer when purchasing gear.
 From time to time, other articles and products will be added; so stay in touch.